 Santa Maria Valley Chamber of Commerce webpage: COVID-19 Resources for Businesses

 Santa Barbara County Workforce COVID-19 Business Resource Guide

-City's support for local hotels (deferring TOT payments) news release
+City's support for local hotels (deferring TOT payments) news release and forms for hotels

 Or, call (805) 925-0951 extension 2217 (English) or 2218 (Spanish)

 Or, utility payment drop box at City Hall doors, or drop box in the lower level of the Civic Center parking structure

 Unable to pay your water, sewer and trash bill ?
 The City is waiving delinquent utility billing fees that occur because of the impacts of COVID-19, is not turning off water for non-payment, and is providing payment arrangements.

 Mixteco speakers may click here to hear audio instructions how to pay their City utility bill

 Pueden hacer clic aquí para escuchar instrucciones de audio en Mixteco sobre cómo pagar su factura de servicios públicos de la ciudad.

 Unable to pay your electricity or natural gas bill?
 PG&E will not turn off your service.
 PG&E also offers payment plan options.
 Customer service: (800) 743-5000.